vicramon/ember-tutorial/chapters/showing-a-lead.md

 We have access to `id` through the `params` argument.

-The `@store.find` function gets a record by its id.
+The `this.store.find` function gets a record by its id.
 It actually returns a [promise](http://emberjs.com/api/classes/Ember.RSVP.Promise.html) which Ember will attempt to resolve.

 ## Create the Template